 Back in 2019 and 2020 I lived without a Mac for a while.
 During that time the Surface Laptop 3 was my main computer.
 I loved the hardware, but I missed the apps that are available on Mac.
 Especially the default notes app by Apple.
-On Windows I used OneNote, which is good, but I prefer Notes and Bear.
-That’s why I wrote that Notes pulled me back to the Mac.
+On Windows I used OneNote, which is good, but I prefer Apple Notes and Bear.

 Now I’m back using a MacBook, I’m using Notes daily.
 It only has one big downside: it doesn’t offer an export and backup function for multiple notes.
 OneNote lacks this too.
 It kept me from going full in on Notes.
 But no longer, because there’s a hack that solves this problem the absence of this feature.